About Us

 'Not the north!' we cried.
 Whilst the north had long held a place in our hearts as being the most beautiful part of the island with incredibly dramatic scenery at every turn, it wasn't a place we had considered to live.
 We would see neither a sunrise nor sunset, there would be nothing to do and with more goats than people, we held out little hope for scintillating conversations with neighbours.
 Hardly a dream come true.

 But the owners of the finca were very sensible people.
-They didn't extol the virtues of the sweet little Canarian house already beautifully restored, or the large farmhouse ready and waiting for us to put our imprint on it with our own restoration, or the stone-built bodega perfect for candlelit evenings, or the lovely old stable buildings or an acre of land.
+They didn't extol the virtues of the sweet little Canarian house already beautifully restored, or the large farmhouse ready and waiting for us to put our imprint on it with our own restoration, or the stone-built bodega perfect for candlelit evenings, or the lovely old stable buildings or nearly one and a half acres of land.
 No, they just showed us the view.

 As a job, I worked in hotel management .... mmm, that might come in handy somewhere ... and then as a SCUBA/Commercial diving instructor.

-But now we had our own little place, an acre of land with two houses and a couple of stables.
-So we added a few extra touches to the already restored Casa Gloria such as hot water and two patios, we restored the main farmhouse, cultivated the land ... went walking ... snorkelled in most places where the sea met the land and got chickens which bred until there were almost too many to count.
+But now we had our own little place, 7,442 sqm of land with two houses and a couple of stables.
+So we added a few extra touches to the already restored Casa Gloria such as hot water, two patios and new stairs to conform with regulations.
+We restored the main farmhouse which was to become our house, cultivated the land ... went walking ... snorkelled in most places where the sea met the land and got chickens which bred until there were almost too many to count.

 And, the icing on the cake is that during four months of the year,